abhishekkumar35/evooque/README.md

 🌟 **Star** the repo, **fork** it, and start **contributing today!**

 💬 Have questions?
-Open an **issue** or start a **discussion**. or Check ./SRS.md or ./ARCHITECTURE.md for more detail
+Open an **issue** or start a **discussion**.

+---

+Check [SRS.md](https://github.com/abhishekkumar35/evooque/blob/master/SRS.md) and [ARCHITECTURE.md](https://github.com/abhishekkumar35/evooque/blob/master/ARCHITECTURE.md) for more details

 ---